Britain’s Queen Elizabeth Tests Positive for COVID-19

 “She will continue to receive medical attention and will follow all appropriate guidelines,” the Palace continued.

 Earlier this month, her son, Charles, caught coronavirus for a second time.
 He had met the queen a few days before, according to a source at the palace.
-Last week, Charles’ wife, Camilla, also tested positive for COVID-19.
-Several people have tested positive at Windsor Castle, where the queen is staying at the moment, it is understood.
+Last week, Charles’ wife, Camilla, also tested positive for COVID-19, and several people have tested positive at Windsor Castle, where the queen is staying at the moment, it is understood.

+In a statement, the British Prime Minister, Boris Johnson, said: “I’m sure I speak for everyone in wishing Her Majesty The Queen a swift recovery from COVID and a rapid return to vibrant good health.”

 Queen Elizabeth received her first COVID-19 vaccination in January 2021, and is believed to have had all her followup jabs after that.